Fillonj/clamav-http/README.md

 ## Components

 clamav-http is made up of three components, clamav, clamav-http and clamav-mirror and is designed to be deployed as a service in kubernetes via its helm chart.
+This version differ from the forked one, with the use an Nginx Ingress Controller to proxy request to clamav-http with auto generated certificate (Not pushed yet)

 ### clamav